-Previous studies have emphasized that poor

-sleep quality is linked to an increased likelihood of bodybuilding injuries.
+Previous studies have highlighted that poor sleep quality is associated with an increased risk of bodybuilding injuries.
 In essence, bodybuilders who were experiencing poorer sleep quality were more prone to reporting injuries related to bodybuilding.
 This aligns with findings from other research that have identified insufficient sleep as a risk factor for sports-related injuries [15-18].
-When focusing solely on sleep duration, a study revealed that getting less than 8 hours of sleep per night is correlated with a heightened risk of injuries among adolescent athletes [15].
+When focusing solely on sleep duration, a study revealed that getting less than 8 hours of sleep per night is correlated with a heightened risk of injuries among adolescent athletes ^[15].
 Investigating sleep quality, which encompasses various aspects of sleep as assessed in our study, appears to be more pertinent for studying sports injuries compared to solely examining sleep duration.
-Adequate sleep quality is crucial for facilitating muscle adaptation and repair, as well as enhancing concentration [16].
+Adequate sleep quality is crucial for facilitating muscle adaptation and repair, as well as enhancing concentration ^[16].
 This leads to enhanced recovery and performance in sports endeavors such as bodybuilding.
-Conversely, inadequate sleep quality elevates the risk of sustaining injuries [15].
-One should realize that being injured contributes to poor sleep quality.
+Conversely, inadequate sleep quality elevates the risk of sustaining injuries ^[15].
+One should recognize that being injured can contribute to poor sleep quality.

-According to training related factors, this study showed that afternoon training sessions may potentially lower the risk of sports injuries compared to morning sessions (OR 0.19_0.33).
-While there is also a trend suggesting the same for night training,.
-However, further investigation is necessary to confirm its significance.
-Studies propose that training in the afternoon might expand the range of diurnal fluctuations in neuromuscular function [32].
+According to training-related factors, this study showed that afternoon training sessions may potentially lower the risk of sports injuries compared to morning sessions (OR 0.19_0.33).
+While there is also a trend suggesting the same for night training, further investigation is necessary to confirm its significance.
+Studies propose that training in the afternoon might expand the range of diurnal fluctuations in neuromuscular function ^[32].

-Based on demographic factors, the findings demonstrate a notable gender difference in sports injury likelihood.
-In this regard, males (OR 2.11-2.66) had a significantly higher risk compared to females.
-This aligns with the results of a systematic review encompassing 20 studies, which included injury data from various sports such as soccer, rugby, handball, basketball, field hockey, and volleyball.
-Across these studies, a consistent pattern emerged, indicating a higher incidence of injuries among male players compared to females [33].
-Despite the strong points of this study, some limitations should be considered. important to interpret our survey findings cautiously.
-This study was cross-sectional, making it challenging to establish causal relationships between risk factors bodybuilding injuries.
-Additionally, there was a potential for recall bias since all data were collected via self-reported questionnaires, and injuries were self-reported.
+Based on demographic factors, the findings reveal a notable gender difference in the likelihood of sports injuries.
+In this regard, males had a significantly higher risk (OR 2.11-2.66) compared to females.
+This aligns with the results of systematic review а encompassing 20 studies, which included injury data from various sports such as soccer, rugby, handball, basketball, field hockey, and volleyball.
+Across these studies, a consistent pattern emerged, indicating а higher incidence of injuries among male players compared to females [33].

+Despite the study's strong points, some limitations should be considered.
+It's essential to interpret our survey findings with caution.
+This study employed a cross-sectional design, which made it challenging to establish causal between risk factors relationships and bodybuilding injuries.
+Additionally, there was a potential for recall bias, as all data were collected via self-reported questionnaires, and injuries were also self-reported.
 To mitigate this bias, we provided clear definitions for each type of bodybuilding injury.
-This study investigates the link between mental aspects and sleep quality with bodybuilding injuries.
-Given the associations found. future prospective studies among amateur bodybuilders are needed to confirm whether these factors truly pose risk factors for bodybuilding injuries.
+This study investigates the relationship between mental aspects and sleep quality regarding bodybuilding injuries.
+Given the associations found, future prospective studies among amateur bodybuilders are needed to confirm whether these factors truly pose risk factors for bodybuilding injuries.

-As a practical implication, it would be suggested that for preventing and managing bodybuilding injuries, it's crucial to consider mental aspects and sleep alongside trainingrelated factors.
+As a practical implication, it's suggested that to prevent and manage bodybuilding injuries, it's crucial to consider mental aspects and sleep alongside training-related factors.
 We suggest implementing personalized training programs that incorporate counseling to raise awareness about the potential risks associated with an obsessive passion for bodybuilding, as well as the significance of obtaining sufficient and quality sleep.
 Encouraging passionate bodybuilders to engage in educational programs can help them integrate training more harmoniously.
-Harmonious passion fosters flexible persistence and enables individuals to maintain full control over their activities, allowing bodybuilders to adjust or halt training when encountering adverse conditions [34].
-Several studies have reported exercise and nutritional interventions as effective modalities for improving sleep quality [35-37].
-These interventions might be helpful to improve bodybuilders' quality.
+Harmonious passion fosters flexible persistence, enabling individuals to maintain full control over their activities and adjust or halt training when encountering adverse conditions [34].
+Several studies have reported exercise and nutritional interventions as effective modalities for improving sleep quality ^[35-37].
+These interventions may help enhance bodybuilders' sleep quality.